mariokom/RuntimeEnvironment/README.md

 # RuntimeEnvironment
-Repository for the T203.3 of the Prosperity4All project
-# Project Name

 Prosperity4All, D203.1 Runtime Environment Final Prototype
+Repository for Task T203.3 of the Prosperity4All project

 ## Installation